How to Calculate ROAS: A Step-by-Step Guide

 Calculating ROAS tells you how much money you’re making for every £1 you spend on paid ads — whether that’s on Facebook, Google, Snapchat, or any other ad platform.

-In this concise guide, we’ll show you exactly what ROAS is, how you can calculate it, how to interpret it, and more.
+In this concise guide, we’ll show you exactly what ROAS is, how to calculate return on ad spend, how to interpret it, and more.
 Let’s jump in.

 Return On Ad Spend (ROAS) is a measure of how much revenue is generated for what you spend on your advertising activities — and usually this only takes media spend into account.